 - Create a record.
 Jot down the time, date, and location of the accident.
 Get names and contact information for any drivers, passengers, or other witnesses.
 Note the license number and insurance information for any drivers involved.
 Take photos of the accident scene, including damaged portions of the vehicles, debris on the road, and signage or traffic signals.

 How We Can Help

 The attorneys of Neblett, Beard & Arsenault have extensive experience in helping injured Louisiana residents get the compensation they deserve for auto-related accident claims.
-Fill out our online contact form to schedule a free consultation at one of our six convenient office locations.
+Fill out our online contact form to schedule a free consultation.